 5. I am good with most animals, but especially with birds.
 We just seem to "know" each other almost

 immediately.
 Even birds who bite and show aggression to others are usually very gentle with me.
-I'm ver
+I'm very

 good and patient about taming wild things, too, especially cats.
 Works pretty good with troubled people